• Skip to primary navigation

 Buckminster Fuller

-The word apocalypse means “uncovering.”
 We are living in a nightmare, but every nightmare is a dream.
-This is our chance to wake up: not out of the dream, but within it.
-We have everything we need because that is what we are.
+This is our chance to wake up, not out of the dream, but within it.
+All we need is what we are.